-1) Adequacy of water supply.
+- 1) Adequacy of water supply. - 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection - 6) Potential impacts to emergency services and fire department response.

-- 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection - 6) Potential impacts to emergency services and fire department response - 12.
-The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on an affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Section 13.15.070 or 13.15.080 of the Napa County Code.
+16. The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin.

 Analysis: The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code, and is consistent with General Plan Conservation Policies CON-53 and CON-55 which require that applicants, who are seeking discretionary land use approvals, prove that adequate water supplies are available to serve the proposed use without causing significant negative impacts to shared groundwater resources.
 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-Based on the submitted Water Availability Analysis (WAA) by Richard C. Slade & Associates, the subject 17.18-acres, has an estimated groundwater recharge of 4.5-acre feet per year (af/yr).
-Water Demand Calculations submitted for the project placed the water demand for existing uses on the property (primary residence, .75 af/yr; residential pool, .1 af/yr; vineyard irrigation, 1.710 af/yr.
-The proposed winery project establishes wine production, .645 af/yr; hire employees, .151 af/yr; establish a visitation and marketing program .13 af/yr, and plant landscaping, .5 af/yr.
-The proposed project would reduce vineyard irrigation to 1.605 af/yr.
-The proposed project would increase water usage by .472 af/yr, to total 3.0 af/yr.
-Based upon this figure, the project would not increase groundwater extraction beyond the parcel's yearly estimated groundwater recharge of 4.5- af/yr.
+Water Demand Calculations submitted for the project placed the water demand for existing uses on the property (primary residence, .5 af/yr; vineyard irrigation, .815 af/yr; process water, .430 af/yr; landscaping, .1 af/yr; employees .03 af/yr) at a total of 1.881 af/yr.
+The proposed winery project increases process water, employees, visitation and marketing events.
+In order to maintain no adverse impacts from the potential increase in groundwater use the applicant has proposed to construct a recycled process wastewater system, which will reduce groundwater used for vineyard irrigation by .446 af/yr.
+These water saving features would reduce the overall groundwater use of the project from the existing 1.881 af/yr to 1.78 af/yr.
+Based upon this figure, the project would not increase groundwater extraction over existing demand.
 The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
 The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.

 Therefore, the project is considered not to have potential to significantly impact groundwater resources.
-Because the projected water demand for the project is below the estimated water availability acre feet per year for the parcel, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
-The project will not require a new water system or other improvements and will not have a negative impact on local groundwater.
+Because the projected water demand reduces groundwater use from the existing entitlements, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.